Fuddruckers: Bankruptcy and ownership changes

 The 2008 financial crisis hit the restaurant industry hard, including Fuddruckers.
 On April 22, 2010, the parent of Fuddruckers, Austin-based Magic Brands LLC, announced plans to file for Chapter 11 bankruptcy protection.
 It originally planned to sell most of its assets, including Fuddruckers and the Koo Koo Roo brand eateries, to the Tavistock Group for $40 million.
-On the same day, the firm announced that 24 Fuddruckers restaurants would be closed, several of them in the metro Washington, D.C. area.
+On the same day, the firm announced that 24 Fuddruckers restaurants would be closed, several of them in the metro Washington, DC, area.

 On June 18, 2010, Tavistock was outbid by Luby's for Fuddruckers' assets at auction, with a $61 million winning bid.
 A second estimate was that the sale amount was for $63.45 million.
 Luby's acquisition of Fuddruckers and Koo Koo Roo was finalized in 2010.
 During 2011, there were controversies with previous franchise owners regarding the use of the Fuddruckers brand name.

 Luby's closure and dissolution

-On June 3, 2020, Luby's Board of Directors announced plans to sell all its operating divisions and assets, including real estate assets.
+On June 3, 2020, Luby's board of directors announced plans to sell all its operating divisions and assets, including real estate assets.
 This decision was influenced in part by circumstances surrounding the COVID-19 pandemic.
-Net proceeds from transactions will benefit Luby's stockholders.
+Net proceeds from transactions were to benefit Luby's stockholders.
 The company did not have a definitive timeline for future transactions, but expected to eventually wind down remaining operations.

-On September 8, 2020, Luby's further announced it has adopted a plan to liquidate all of its existing assets, as opposed to operating in the current form or merely selling off divisions.
+On September 8, 2020, Luby's further announced it had adopted a plan to liquidate all of its existing assets, as opposed to operating in the current form or merely selling off divisions.

-As of September 11, 2020, there were 80 Luby's and Fuddruckers still in operation.
+As of September 11, 2020, 80 Luby's and Fuddruckers were still in operation.

-99% of Luby's stockholders voted for dissolution in November 2020.
+About 99% of Luby's stockholders voted for dissolution in November 2020.

 Luby's planned to close all locations by August 2021.

 Sale to affiliate of Nicholas Perkins

-On June 17, 2021, Luby's announced that it has entered into an agreement to sell the Fuddruckers franchise business operations to Black Titan Franchise Systems LLC, an affiliate of Nicholas Perkins.
+On June 17, 2021, Luby's announced that it had entered into an agreement to sell the Fuddruckers franchise business operations to Black Titan Franchise Systems LLC, an affiliate of Nicholas Perkins'.
 As a result, the remaining Fuddruckers locations have remained open past the previously planned closure date of August 2021.

 Menu

-The chain offered the Original Fudds Burger in various sizes, from 1/3 pound, to 1/2 pound, to 2/3 pound, to 1 pound.
-The primary focus is on hamburgers but other options are offered including chicken, fish and exotic burgers (buffalo, elk, ostrich, and wild boar).
+The chain offered its Original Fudds Burge' in various sizes, of 1/3, 1/2, 2/3, and 1 pound (151, 277, 302, 454 g).
+The primary focus is on hamburgers, but other options are offered, including chicken, fish, and exotic burgers (buffalo, elk, ostrich, and wild boar).